 • Punitive damages

 Of note, the type of damages a wrongfully terminated California employee may receive in a wrongful termination lawsuit against a former employer is dependent upon the legal basis of the lawsuit and the specific facts of the case.
 With that being said, do you know what kinds of damages you may be able to recover in your wrongful termination lawsuit?
-Call (800) 576-4620 to connect with Haig B. Kazandjian Lawyers APC and our employment law attorney in Glendale, Los Angeles County, and Riverside County.
+Call (800) 576-4620 to connect with HBK Lawyers APC and our employment law attorney in Glendale, Los Angeles County, and Riverside County.
 Using our experience and insight, we can help you anticipate the details of your case, right down to damages you can claim.

 Arrange an initial consultation with our experienced team today.